EllisHodgkins/biosphere/README.md

 npm install --save-dev jest

 Have established main branch as requiring all admins to make pull requests, and to have deletions accepted once committed.

+API_KEY - create an API_KEY.ts file and export a variable labeled API_KEY and make it equal the api key.
+Also create a .env file and write API_KEY=<your api key here>. request api key from frontend.

 ```